Amal9702/Employees/README.md

 This project is a solution for this task.<br>
 <b>To install:</b>
 1. composer install
+2. npm install
-2. npm run dev
+3. npm run dev
-3. php artisan serve
+4. php artisan serve